 Kia Stinger hatchback (2017 - ) review

-The Stinger is a hatchback-saloon from Kia that offers a value-for-money alternative to premium cars like the Audi A5 Sportback and BMW 4 Series Gran Coupe.
+The Stinger is a part-hatchback-part-saloon-part-coupe from Kia that offers a value-for-money alternative to premium cars like the Audi A5 Sportback and BMW 4 Series Gran Coupe.

 How good does it look?

-The Stinger is an attempt by Kia to create a car that isn’t just practical, affordable and ticks logical boxes, but is desirable and good-looking too.
-We’ll leave it to you to judge whether it’s been successful, but the result is a saloon with a hatchback boot available in three different trim levels, all of which nudge towards the premium end of the market.
+The Stinger is an attempt by Kia to create a car that isn’t just practical, affordable and ticks logical boxes, but is desirable and good-looking, too.
+We’ll leave it to you to judge whether it’s been successful, but the result is a saloon-style car with a hatchback boot and swoopy coupe-like lines.
+It’s available in three different trim levels, all of which nudge towards the premium end of the market.
 There are no entry-level, steel wheel-wearing models here.
 The GT-Line cars come with 18-inch alloy wheels, while GT-Line S models have the same and add full LED headlights.
 Top-of-the-range GT-S cars have 19-inch alloys as standard.
-Sunset Yellow paint is included as standard, and the only option box you can tick is for five other choices of paint, at a cost of around £650.
+Sunset Yellow paint is included as standard, and the only option box you can tick is for five other choices of paint.

 What's the interior like?

 Kia finds itself up against premium manufacturers like Audi and BMW in finding buyers for the Stinger, and that means the firm really has its work cut out in matching them for interior quality.
 While the Stinger has a damn good stab at it – the cabin looks and feels very nice - it’s not quite as rock solid or as sophisticated as Audi or BMW products.
 That said, it’s still a country mile ahead of any other current Kia, and more than acceptable for the money you pay.